-Kampala: Social media has become the first growing communication tunnel and part of everyday life with more and more people communicating daily via all social platforms and access to them are much easier and broader.
+Kampala: Social media has become the first growing communication tunnels and part of everyday life with more and more people communicating daily via all social platforms and access to them are much easier and broader.

 It cannot be ignored at all but there are more potential threats added to it regardless of our own online participation.
 When we open our computers, tablets, and/or phones, it is our doors we shut.
 Community and social companionship is taken away leading us to a world of social confusion and exclusion.